 The following professionals lent their expertise to this article:

 Charmaine Robinson has been a nurse for over 10 years.
 She has a background in medical-surgical nursing and nursing instruction.
 She received a Master of Science in Nursing Education from California State University, Dominguez Hills, and a Bachelor of Science in Nursing from California State University, San Bernardino.
 Her combined years of nursing experience, education, and writing skills guided her into the field of nurse writing.
 Charmaine has authored dozens of articles, career guides, courses, and clinical training material for nurses, nursing students, and allied health professionals.

-Best Online RN to NP Bridge Degree Programs
+Online RN to NP Bridge Programs: Comparing Top Schools

+The following professionals lent their expertise to this article: